mathew-j-davis/shuttle/readme.md

 **Note:** This script is under active development and has not been fully tested.
 Use at your own risk.

 `shuttle.py` is a Python script designed to transfer files from a source directory to a destination directory on Ubuntu Linux systems.
+It includes malware scanning using ClamAV (preferred) and/or Microsoft Defender ATP (`mdatp`), handling of infected files, and supports parallel processing for efficiency.

+The script primarily uses ClamAV for virus scanning, with Microsoft Defender available as an alternative or additional scanner.
+When both scanners are enabled, files must pass both scans to be considered clean.
+This dual-scanning approach provides an extra layer of security when needed.

+The recommended configuration is to use ClamAV for on-demand scanning through the script, while disabling the script's Microsoft Defender integration.
+Instead, configure Microsoft Defender for real-time protection on the filesystem.
+This setup provides both thorough on-demand scanning via ClamAV and continuous real-time protection via Defender, while avoiding potential conflicts or performance issues that might arise from running both scanners simultaneously in on-demand mode.

-It includes malware scanning using Microsoft Defender ATP (`mdatp`), handling of infected files, and supports parallel processing for efficiency.
-It may work on other Linux distributions however the installation scripts were written for ubuntu, and you will need to check that Microsoft Defender is supported on your distribution.
+The script may work on other Linux distributions; however, the installation scripts were written for Ubuntu.
+If you plan to use Microsoft Defender as a scanner, you'll need to check that it's supported on your distribution.
+ClamAV is widely available across Linux distributions.

 ## **Features**